 Affiliates are incentivized to promote your company because they get a percentage of your sales revenue.
 The fact that they also earn, encourages them to increase their own marketing efforts to promote your products and offer you advertising space on their website.

 What Is Influencer Marketing?

-Influencer marketing is a digital marketing tactic where you partner with influential figures with a large following and a strong reputation on social media – think bloggers, celebrities, YouTube stars – to promote your products within the content they regularly publish.
+Influencer marketing is a digital marketing tactic where you partner with influential figures with a large following and a strong reputation on social media, like Instagram or YouTube – think bloggers, celebrities – to promote your products within the content they regularly publish.

 In other words, you pay for the product placement and brand visibility in the influencer’s channel.

 They have ownership and control over their audience.
 To help them keep their authenticity, it’s important to give influencers the freedom to determine the promotional narrative.

 Instead of creating one-off campaigns, the best practice is to develop a long-lasting relationship with influencers to build consistency and accomplish long-term goals.

 What Is The Difference Between Affiliate Marketing And Influencer Marketing?